datomatic/laravel-enum-collections/README.md

 - add a custom cast `AsLaravelEnumCollection::class` with the enumClass as attribute
 - add an optional `HasEnumCollections` trait to make query on enum collections fields

-You can also set more than one field if you need.
+You can also cast more than one field if you need.

 ```php